In this article, you will find instructions on how to reset the Volvo service light (also known as maintenance reminder).

 - error codes 91A7, 9190 or 917F

-If experiencing some of these symptoms, it is likely that your Volvo has a bad electronic throttle module.
-Especially if any of the codes are present.
+If experiencing some of these symptoms, your Volvo likely has a bad electronic throttle module, especially if any codes are present.

-The problem lays within the throttle position sensor that is integrated into the ETM.
+The problem lies within the throttle position sensor that is integrated into the ETM.